1. You'll Get Muscle-Building Amino Acids

 Eating Paleo also prevents muscle protein breakdown because it produces a net metabolic alkalosis.

-One way the body neutralizes a net-acid-producing diet is by breaking down muscle tissue.
-Because the Paleo Diet is rich in fruits and veggies, it reverses the metabolic acidosis produced by the typical grain-and starch-laden diet that many athletes consume, preventing muscle loss.
+Athletes can address the acid blood issue by choosing The Paleo Diet, which is more alkaline.
+Because The Paleo Diet is rich in alkaline fruits and veggies, it reverses the metabolic acidosis produced by the typical grain-and starch-laden diet that many athletes consume, preventing muscle loss.

 3. You'll Get More Trace Nutrients

 The refined grains, oils, sugars, and processed foods that represent the typical staples for most athletes are nearly devoid of these trace nutrients.
-By examining the training logs of numerous people he has coached, my colleague and co-author, Joe Friel (an internationally known triathlete coach), has found that the frequency and duration of colds, flu, and upper respiratory illnesses are reduced when athletes adopt The Paleo Diet.
+By examining the training logs of numerous people he has coached, my colleague and co-author, Joe Friel (an internationally known endurance sports coach), has found that the frequency and duration of colds, flu, and upper respiratory illnesses are reduced when athletes adopt The Paleo Diet.
 A healthy athlete, free of colds and illness, can train more consistently and intensely, thereby improving performance.

 4. Your Muscles Will Replenish Glycogen Stores Faster